informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/14-multi-contexts.md

 We require `Context` to implement `KvStoreContext`, so that we can extract `FsKvStore` from it.
-We also require `Context::PersonId` to implement `Display`, so that we can format the key as string.
-Similarly, we require that `Context::Person` implements `TryFrom<Vec<u8>>`, and binds the conversion error to an additional type binding `ParseError`.
+We also require `Context::PersonId` to implement `Display` so that we can format the key as a string.
+Similarly, we require that `Context::Person` implements `TryFrom<Vec<u8>>` and bind the conversion error to an additional type binding `ParseError`.

 The above bindings essentially make it possible for `KvStorePersonQuerier` to work with not only any context that provides `FsKvStore`, but also